QTS full time with salary

 UK Degree or recognised standard equivalent at least 2:2 or above (please contact us if this is not the case to discuss)

 For secondary applicants this should be in, or closely related to, your proposed teaching subject.
-Ideally, we would expect that at least 50% of your degree is relevant to the National Curriculum subject you intend to teach.
+Subject knowledge should be relevant to the National Curriculum subject you intend to teach.

 GCSE (or recognised standard equivalent) grade C or 4 or above in English and Mathematics